Shyan1943/p4/README.md

 ### 2. Launch a workspace container at Gitpod
     i.
 Go https://www.gitpod.io/docs/browser-extension/, click to install Gitpod Browser Extension on browser in you are using Chrome or Firefox for convenient ii.
 Use `Ctrl+F5` on your Github Repository Page to refresh the browser iii.
-You will see a Gitpod button (Green color) is added to GitHub that does the prefixing for your convenience.
+You will see a Gitpod button (Yellow color) is added to GitHub that does the prefixing for your convenience.
 And click on that button iv.
 A workspace is creating as easy as prefixing any GitHub URL with gitpod.io/#.

 ### Take note to commit often for each individual feature/ﬁx, ensuring that commits are small, well-deﬁned and have clear descriptive messages